hsima023/garden-watch-full-stack/README.md

 ### Services
 - Amazon S3 (Simple Storage Service) : hosts the static pages of the client-side web application.
-- Amazon EC2 (Elastic Compute Cloud) : hosts the codes for backend and frontend.
+- Amazon EC2 (Elastic Compute Cloud) : virtual machine where the codes for backend and frontend are hosted.
 Backend server is hosted on this instance as well.
 - Amazon RDS (Relational Database Service) : host PostgreSQL database server where informations are being stored.
-- Amazon Route 53 : routes traffics from certain subdomains to appropriate targets.
-Route requests from web client subdomain to Amazon S3 instance.
-Route requests from web server subdomain to Amazon ELB with Amazon EC2 as its target.
+- Amazon Route 53 : regiters domains and setup DNS settings.
+Routes traffics from certain subdomains to appropriate targets.
+Routes requests from web client subdomain to Amazon S3 instance.
+Routes requests from web server subdomain to Amazon ELB with Amazon EC2 as its target.
 - Amazon Cloudfront : delivers the content of the web app through a worldwide network.
-SSL certification for the client-side subdomain is installed in here.
+Adds caching layer to Amazon S3 for optimal performance.SSL certification for the client-side subdomain is installed in here.
 - Amazon Elastic Load Balancing : accepts incoming traffic from clients and routes requests to Amazon EC2 instance.
 SSL certification for the server-side subdomain is registered in here.

 ### Docker-compose